-BCA 202 Integrated Software Applications
+BCA 205 Integrated Software Applications

-Information Processing Capstone Course: Uses integrated software applications for report, document, presentation, and information development activities.
-Advanced concepts and techniques using Microsoft Word, Excel, Access, and PowerPoint to produce professional proposals, financial reports, data forms, and presentations will be featured.
+Information Processing Capstone Course: Uses integrated software applications letters, memos, reports, presentation, and information development activities.
+Advanced concepts and techniques using Microsoft Word, Excel, Access, and PowerPoint to produce professional documents, financial reports, data forms, and presentations will be featured.
 Exercises will stress the importance of file and data management.
 Students will be expected to produce these documents in a "hands-on" lab environment as well as independent work outside the classroom.
 Prerequisite: BCA 115